spendright/scrape-campaigns/README.md

 Here are the organizations I've personally talked to:

- * Climate Counts: No problem.
-Their website actually [explicitly invites people to build tools that use their data](http://api.climatecounts.org/docs/)
+ * [Climate Counts](http://climatecounts.org/): No problem.
+Their website actually [explicitly invites people to build tools that use their data](http://api.climatecounts.org/docs/).

- * Free2Work: Gave me permission, seem like they'd be fine with other people using it.
+ * Not For Sale (creators of [Free2Work](http://www.free2work.org/)): Gave me permission, seem like they'd be fine with other people using it.
+ * Food Empowerment Project (creators of [F.E.P.'s Chocolate List](http://www.foodispower.org/chocolate-list/)): Have to ask the board.
+(Haven't written a scraper for this yet.)

+I've tried contacting [HRC](http://www.hrc.org/) through their [Buyer's Guide's feedback form](http://www.hrc.org/apps/buyersguide/send-feedback.php) to no avail.
+(If you have an email or phone number for the people who work on the Buyer's Guide, please pass it along!)

 If you can't contact an organization whose data you'd like to use, go with common sense.
 Most of these organizations are more interested in changing